 Our directors are divided into three classes, designated Class I, Class II and Class III.
-Class I shall consists of two independent directors, Class II shall consist of two directors, and Class III shall consist of the chief executive officer.
+Class I shall consists of two directors, Class II shall consist of the chief executive officer.

 The term of each director is set forth below or until their successors are duly elected: